aubymori/explorer7-internal/README.md

 - Desktop area sticks to a specific resolution and requires going into the Wallpaper control panel page to fix (i.e going from 1920x1080 to 1024x768, the desktop area/wallpaper would be rendered as 1080p still, vice versa).
 - Notification Area Icon settings in Control Panel are missing.
 - Unless icon is blanked, the badge for compression (in case enabled) will appear on taskbar/start menu items.
-- Dragging selection on desktop in circles for a few seconds results in a lot of breakage, requiring an explorer.exe restart.

 **Windows 11**
 - Taskbar/Start menu pins broken due to confirmation dialog introduction (fixed in Windows 10 22h2).